-- Before attaching the operator's arm, swing the gate in both directions.
+- Before attaching the operator to the gate, move the gate in both directions.
 Make sure it is level and moves freely.
 A gate that swings easily reduces strain on operator components.
 Gravity should play no part in the opening or closing of the gate. - Make sure there is a separate walk-through entrance nearby.
 Make certain a clear pedestrian path is designated and signs direct pedestrians to the walk-through gate.
-The automated gate entry is for vehicle use only. - Install the gate operator on the secure (non-public) side of the gate.
-Swing-type gates cannot open into public areas. - Mount access control devices beyond reach of the gate.
-The control devices that operate the gate must be: - → Located in a clear line of sight to the gate. - → Mounted beyond 6 feet of the gate, to prevent users from touching or accessing the gate while operating the controls.
-People attempting to access the controls by reaching through or around the gate can be seriously injured or killed by the moving gate. - → Incorporate a security feature to prevent unauthorized use. - The gate operator must be properly grounded and the incoming power voltage must match the voltage label on the junction box. - Install enough external entrapment protection sensors so that pedestrians are protected from entrapment in both directions of the gate travel and all hazard areas are fully protected.
+The automated gate entry is for vehicle use only.
+No one should cross the path of a moving gate. - Install the gate operator on the secure (non-public) side of the gate.
+Note that swing gates cannot open into public areas.
+Locate controls (OPEN, STOP, CLOSE) where a user will have a clear view of the gate. - Mount access control devices beyond reach of the gate.
+The control devices that operate the gate must be: - Located in a clear line of sight to the gate. - Mounted beyond 6 feet of the gate to prevent users from touching or accessing the gate while operating the controls.
+People attempting to access the controls by reaching through or around the gate can be seriously injured or killed by the moving gate. - Incorporate a security feature to prevent unauthorized use. - The gate operator must be properly grounded and the incoming power voltage must match the voltage label on the junction box. - Install enough external entrapment protection sensors so that pedestrians are protected from entrapment in both directions of the gate travel and all hazard areas and possible pinch points are fully protected.
 Review the information found in Secondary Entrapment Protection Sensors. - Install the supplied WARNING signs on the inside and outside of the gate so they are clearly visible from both sides of the gate.
 Installing the signs is a requirement for UL 325 compliance. - Locate controls (Open, Close, Stop/Reset) where a user will have a clear view of the gate.
 Refer to the Emergency Stop Button.
-Connect radio and other remote access (non-resetting controls) to the REMOTE OPEN terminal. - Open and close the gate to confirm that it was properly installed and to ensure reduced risk of entrapment.
-Verify the clearance between the gate and adjacent structures per UL 325 Safety Standards. - When you complete the installation, show the end-user how to: - \rightarrow Remove the operator cover. - \rightarrow Turn the power on and off. - → Manually release the gate.
+Connect radio and other remote access (non-resetting controls) to the REMOTE OPEN terminal. - Connect radio and other remote access (non-resetting controls) to the RADIO OPTIONS terminals. - Open and close the gate to confirm that it was properly installed and to ensure reduced risk of entrapment.
+Verify the clearance between the gate and adjacent structures per UL 325 Safety Standards.
+Have a qualified technician test the gate monthly. - When you complete the installation, show the end user how to: - Remove the operator covers and turn the power off and on. - Turn the DC power switch off, which disengages the motor. - Loosen the taper clamp and manually push the gate(s) open & close.